Monday, May 28, 2018

 I've been digging through the archives again and found an interesting piece of software on Atari ST User's cover disk from August 1992.
 It's a screensaver by Damien M. Jones and works brilliantly to save your old CRT from burning an image of the GEM desktop.
 This can also be fully configured to use other graphics along with altering the timeout.

-I love finding programs like this and we all adore a good Boink so I thought this was excellent.
-If you don't have the cover disk lying about, like geeky old me, then it can be grabbed off the Zogging Hell website.
+I love finding programs like this and we all adore a good Boink so, I thought this was excellent.
+If you don't have the cover disk lying about, like geeky old me, it can be grabbed off the Zogging Hell website.
+I hope you download it.

-Of course, something like this is pointless but come on, it's utterly utterly fantastic and I love it :-)
+Of course, something like this is pointless but come on, it's incredibly and utterly fantastic!!
+I love it :-)

 Sunday, May 20, 2018